nloadholtes/synappio-client/Cookbooks/Remediate-User.md

         ]
     }

+If the job is not finished, you should see a response similar to the one below.
 Notice the 'pct_complete' field representing the current percent of completion.

-#### Viewing List Grades
+#### Retrieve Overview Reporting

+Viewing a list’s quality will provide you (the ESP) with the necessary information to determine whether a list needs to be validated or not.
 After a job is complete, repeating the GET request from above will yield a response similar to:

     {
         "job": [